svc333/overview/zero_downtime.md

 ```

 SLAs don't include downtime or failures that are related to {{site.data.keyword.Bluemix_notm}} UI unavailability, or the time it takes to reload, configure, enable, or access content.

-The availability downtime SLA doesn't include {{site.data.keyword.Bluemix_notm}} infrastructure services.
-{: note}

-### Infrastructure services SLAs
-{: #iaas-slas}

-Infrastructure services are bare metal and virtual servers, networking, storage, and security services.
-To find a complete list of infrastructure services, filter the {{site.data.keyword.Bluemix_notm}} catalog with `iaas`.

-Downtime is the total minutes a customer-identified infrastructure service is unavailable because of service disruption based on Public network, Private network, and Redundant Infrastructure power and HVAC outages.
-The total downtime minutes calculation begins when the validated outage that affects the service is identified until the time the service is available.

-Downtime doesn't include time for scheduled or announced maintenance.
-For each 30 continuous minute period of downtime, you receive a credit in the amount of 5% of the monthly charges for the identified services that are directly impacted by the outage.
-You're not eligible for a credit if the downtime is less than 30 continuous minutes.
-Downtime for different outage types might not be combined to meet this calculation.

 ### Infrastructure hardware replacement and upgrade SLA
 {: #hw-replaceupgrade-sla}